 Fresh kale keeps fresh for a long time in the refrigerator.
 Make sure to remove the hard stem if using fresh kale leaves.
 I like to buy it in bulk and use it throughout the week.

-If using frozen kale, add it directly to the blender, no need to thaw.
+If using frozen kale, add it directly to the blender; there is no need to thaw it.

-Banana – Banana adds a nice creamy and thick texture along with adding a subtle sweetness.
-You can also make the smoothie without the banana.
+Banana – Banana adds a nice creamy, thick texture and subtle sweetness.
+You can also make this healthy smoothie without the banana.

-Honey – If the sweetness from mangoes and bananas is enough for you, then skip adding honey to the smoothie.
+Honey – If the sweetness from mangoes and bananas is enough, skip adding honey to the smoothie.
 You can also use other sweeteners like maple syrup or sugar-free substitutes like stevia and monk fruit.

 Milk & Yogurt – Milk and plain yogurt are added for extra creaminess and to adjust the consistency.
 If you like the smoothie to be nice and thick, you can avoid adding milk.